 Are you great at talking to people and helping people?
 If so, companies like U-Haul and Amazon hire people to work from home as customer service reps.

 You’ll field calls from customers looking for help or information from the company you’re representing.
-Often, it’s possible to work these types of jobs from home, and there are a variety of hours and shifts available.
+Often, it’s possible to work these types of jobs from home, and a variety of hours and shifts are available.

 Pay: $10 to $20 per hour

 20. Chat Agent

 So maybe you like the idea of customer service work but aren’t thrilled about talking with customers.
 You could work as a chat agent.

 Chat agents field customer inquiries and problems, but they do so via a chat session instead of a phone call.

 You can work directly for a company needing chat agents or find an outsourcing company that hires chat agents for other companies.

 Pay: $10 to $18 per hour